 Most wealth management firms we've seen across the UK and Europe tend to populate their multi-asset portfolios with a mixture of traditional long only funds (active managers), ETFs (passive) and sometimes also direct securities (active).
 The funds they use often include a mix of their own product and third-party product.
-The key thing that investors should look out for when their wealth manager has chosen to use active managers to build the portfolio is whether or not those active managers are beating their underlying benchmark. e.g. a European manager investing in European large capitalisation equity might be benchmarked against the Stoxx 600 index.
+The key thing that investors should look out for when their investment or wealth manager has chosen to use active managers to build the portfolio is whether those active managers are beating their underlying benchmark.
+For example, a European manager investing in European large capitalisation equity might be benchmarked against the Stoxx 600 index.
 Did they beat that index?
 If not, why is the multi-asset manager using that manager?
 Of particular importance in this regard is to look at multi-asset firms that use their own funds.
 Do their own funds beat the respective benchmark?
 If not, one should question their use.

-When firms use a hodgepodge of their own fund, third party funds, ETFs, direct securities and also structured products (see below) one really should challenge the manager on process.
+When firms use a hodgepodge of their own funds, third party funds, ETFs, direct securities and structured products (see below) one really should challenge the manager on process.
+What is their skill?
+Manager selection or security selection?

-Furthermore, how active is the wealth manager - are they changing your portfolio often by switching into and out of stocks or bonds quite often (earning commissions in the process) - if so and they add extra return compared to being less active, no problem - if not then ask why.
+Furthermore, how active is the investment or wealth manager - are they changing your portfolio often by switching into and out of stocks or bonds frequently and earning commissions in the process?
+If so and they add extra return compared to being less active, this is no problem.
+If not, then investors should ask why - perhaps there is an element of churn to earn more commissions?

 One should also try to understand if all clients in the same risk profile across their business have the same portfolio.
-Often the portfolio construct is a function of the team with which the investor deals.
+Often portfolio construction is a function of the team with which the investor deals and not necessarily a consistent house view that comes from the firm's investment committee and Chief Investment Officer.

 At Omba we know what we know, and we know that we don't know everything.
 We know that ETFs are lower cost.
-We know that ETFs are a great building block to express an asset allocation view.
+We know that ETFs are great building blocks to express an asset allocation view.
 We know the universe is large enough to express a nuanced view on a country, sector, theme or factor.
-We know that by using an ETF to gain an exposure compared to an active manager in that area of the market we won't have any underperformance as we'll have something tracking the index.
+We know that by using an ETF to gain exposure compared to an active manager in that area of the market we won't have any underperformance as we'll have something tracking the broad index.
+We know that stock picking is difficult and concentrated single stock positions have the potential to blow up portfolios in a worst-case scenario.
+We know that using ETFs provides great single stock diversification.
+We also know that by not being tied to a large firm we can use the entire universe of ETF products.
+We also know that we don't have to worry about trying to find the top 10% or 20% of active managers that beat their benchmarks (which is an arduous task); we can effectively just own the benchmark by using ETFs.
+Our process is "Pactive"- a term we've borrowed from.
+We're active tactically using equity ETFs depending on geopolitics, macro-economics, valuations and risk, choosing country, sector, theme or factor exposures with the aim of both managing risk and trying to take advantage of opportunities.
+In "bond world", we express a credit, duration or currency view but we only use ETFs to express that view thus keeping costs to clients down.